 Topics in microeconomics and macroeconomics.
-Students will be waived from this requirement by obtaining a grade of B- or better in ECON-UB 1 and ECON-UB 11.
+Students will be waived from this requirement by obtaining a grade of B- or better in ECON-UB 1/2 (Microeconomics) and ECON-UB 11 (Economics of Global Business).

-2. Finance
+2. Accounting and Finance

-Topics in corporate finance and investment principles.
-Students will be waived from this requirement by obtaining a grade of B- or better in FIN-UB 2 AND FIN-UB 7.
+Topics in accounting, corporate finance and investment principles.
+Students will be waived from this requirement by obtaining a grade of B- or better in ACCT-UB 1 (Principles of Financial Accounting), FINC-UB 2 (Foundations of Finance), and FINC-UB 7 (Corporate Finance).